 #21.
 How many important Christian sites Jordan has

-I’m not religious and all I know about the different religions in the world is because of books, movies and stories, guides tell when I visit a place.
-So, before I travelled to Jordan, I didn’t know how many important Christian sites Jordan houses.
-I didn’t know Jesus was actually baptised in the Jordan river in modern day Jordan.
+I’m not religious and all I know about the different religions in the world is because of books, movies, and stories, guides tell when I visit a place.
+So, before I traveled to Jordan, I didn’t know how many important Christian sites Jordan houses.
+I didn’t know Jesus has actually baptized in the Jordan River in modern-day Jordan.
 I didn’t know that Mt.
 Nebo where Mozes first looked at the promised land was in Jordan.
 I was surprised to find so many Byzantine churches scattered across Jordan.
 But I also discovered it doesn’t matter if you’re religious or not, Christian or Muslim or atheist.
 I think Jordan has so cultural and historic places to see, this can be interesting to everyone!

 TIP: Read up on the history of Jordan, for example by flipping through the Jordan Lonely Planet Guidebook.

 Are you ready to travel to Jordan?
 I hope the above-mentioned things I didn’t expect, help you plan your travel in Jordan.
 Bring enough cash to convert, engage with locals to learn more stories and find more surprises and enjoy all the natural and cultural beauty Jordan has to offer.